-How much should you charge for your newsletter?
+How much should you charge for your Substack newsletter?

 The optimal price of your newsletter depends on a number of factors, including how much content you have/plan to publish, what is included with a subscription to your newsletter, and who your target audience is.
 It also depends on the length of the subscription.
 Typically, annual subscriptions are offered at a 10%-20% discount when compared to the monthly subscription price.
 The minimum that Substack allows you to charge is $5 per month or $30 per year.
 Generally, most monthly subscriptions range from $5 to $15 per month.

-Medium and Substack may serve an overlapping user base, but the actual offering of each platform are quite unique.
+Substack and Medium may serve an overlapping user base, but the actual offering of each platform are quite unique.
 Medium allows bloggers to easily create, publish and monetize their blog.
 Substack allows users to create a subscription-based email newsletter and charge readers for access to this content.
-Click here to learn more about the differences between Medium and Substack.
+Learn more about the differences between Medium and Substack.

 While Substack does a decent job creating an easy to use subscription-based newsletter, there are several other services essentially offering the same thing.
-Click here to learn more about the various alternatives to Substack.
+Learn more about the various alternatives to Substack.

 SUBSTACK EARNING POTENTIAL